 Circumstances change, and channel preferences are fluid

 Customers don’t usually have a single channel that they prefer 100% of the time.
-A person might prefer a self-service website portal for a question about a return policy.
+A person might prefer a customer self service website portal for a question about a return policy.
 While a more urgent matter is better suited for live chat.
 Some customers might prefer sending a refund request in a customer support email, while others might want to submit a complaint in between chats with friends on social media.

 For every customer, the situation, their situational context, the urgency of a resolution and the nature of the issue directly changes their preferences for how they get in touch with service reps.
 It’s not just younger consumers who seamlessly flow between channels.
 There is an undeniable shift across age groups adopting more channels.
 The omnichannel experience is here to stay.

 Bring Humans and AI together, in union, across every channel